autotelik/datashift_journey/README.md

 Provides high level syntactic sugar to program the journey steps, and manage the views and underlying forms.

+The paths can split, based on values collected or provided by user, and can reconnect later.

+Forward and back navigation through the different paths is automatically generated.

 Here's a simple example for a basic checkout, on an ActiveRecord model, `Checkout`

 ```ruby